multicatch/cucumber-audit/doc/PredefinedSteps.md

 `the response should match {string}`

-Checks whether a response captured in proxy contains a match to a regular expression (Java style).
+Checks whether a response captured in proxy matches a regular expression (Java style).
 Notice: This step will succeed when at least one match in all captured responses is found.

 `the response should not match {string}`

-Checks whether a response captured in proxy does not contain a match to a regular expression (Java style).
+Checks whether a response captured in proxy does not match a regular expression (Java style).
 Notice: This step will fail when at least one match in all captured responses is found.

 `the response time should not be longer than {long} ms`